iamsilvio/deleteonerror.com/content/posts/WindowsUsbStick.md

 and you are done.

-If you have to use Lagacy FAT32 we first have to split the `install.wim` because it is larger than FAT32 can handle.
+If you have to use Legacy FAT32 we first have to split the `install.wim` because it is larger than FAT32 can handle.
 The Split is done by:

 `Dism /Split-Image /ImageFile:W:\sources\install.wim /SWMFile:U:\sources\install.swm /FileSize:4000`

-After we have splitted the install file we can contiue with all other files but we have to add the large `install.wim` to an excludelist
+After we have split the install file we can continue with all other files but we have to add the large `install.wim` to an exclude list

 create a new text file and put `sources\install.wim` in the first line, close it and save (In this sample it's U:\exclude.txt)